hanspr/mi-ide/README.md

             - Installs your settings
 - **Any new features that could come in the future**
 -  **Request** to implement new ideas based on this Cloud model that could be beneficial for every one.
+- **Limitations**
+  - The service uses the standard 443 port.
+  - If a firewall in your network blocks that port , or the subdomain: api.mi-ide.com the functionality will be lost.
+  - Keys are not sharable, no hard checks implemented now, hope never have to.
+  - Lifetime access is a huge compromise, it is on my will to do so, please use the service responsibly: No robots, do not use for other purposes than the helping your self coding.
+  - If any abuse is detected the service for that **key** will be suspended